itzg/docker-minecraft-server/README.md

 : contents are synchronized into `/data/plugins` for Bukkit related server types.
 Set `SYNC_SKIP_NEWER_IN_DESTINATION=false` if you want files from `/plugins` to take precedence over newer files in `/data/plugins`.

 `/mods`
-: contents are synchronized into `/data/mods` for Forge related server types.
+: contents are synchronized into `/data/mods` for Fabric and Forge related server types.
 The destination can be changed by setting `COPY_MODS_DEST`.

 `/config`
 : contents are synchronized into `/data/config` by default, but can be changed with `COPY_CONFIG_DEST`.
 For example, `-v ./config:/config -e COPY_CONFIG_DEST=/data` will allow you to copy over files like `bukkit.yml` and so on directly into the server directory.
 Set `SYNC_SKIP_NEWER_IN_DESTINATION=false` if you want files from `/config` to take precedence over newer files in `/data/config`.